hl7au/au-fhir-base/docs/build-pipeline.md

 Combined into the custom jar (KyleOps/fhir-ig-publisher release `au-pipeline-combined`) with #1327, A3, and lever C until the upstream PRs merge.

+**One-time migration (required once, before relying on skip-loop in prod).** The dynamic banner only self-updates on pages that contain the client-side **placeholder**.
+Existing prod pages still have the old **baked** banner (and `skip-loop` means a milestone never rewrites them) — so until they're migrated they keep a static, increasingly-stale "supersedes vY" and won't reflect new milestones.
+The fix is a **single** pass over the existing tree that rewrites every old page to the placeholder form (e.g. a one-off `-publish-update` run with the dynamic jar over a full mirror — `-publish-update` does *not* skip the loop, so it migrates).
+After that one pass, every old page is dynamic and skip-loop milestones are correct forever.
+(In practice AU's baked page-versions/supersedes are already stale/inconsistent across versions, so this migration also *fixes* them in one go.)
+This is the one operation that still needs the full version tree.

 The original version-agnostic idea (kept for the record / as a fallback if the JS approach is rejected upstream):